 Reach to Recovery International (RRI) is a network of individuals, groups and organisations committed to improving the quality of life for women with breast cancer and their families through peer support, advocacy and consumer involvement in research.

-Reach to Recovery International Membership is open to individuals, organisations and groups that offer support to breast cancer survivors through peer support, advocacy and consumer involvement in research, and to individuals interested in the activities of RRI.
-Membership is free of charge.
+Reach to Recovery International Membership is open to organisations and groups that offer support to breast cancer survivors through peer support, advocacy and consumer involvement in research, and to individuals interested in the activities of RRI.

 Reach to Recovery Mission - Reach to Recovery International is built on the simple yet universal principle: a woman who has lived through breast cancer and gives freely of her time to help another woman facing the same experience is a valuable source of support.
 Reach to Recovery International is committed to working to improve the quality of life for women with breast cancer and their families through a wide range of services offered worldwide.